alexnodeland/vanilla-react/README.md

   - `ACTION_REGEX`: A regular expression pattern to identify actions in the agent's responses.

 - **Default question**:
-  - `DEFAULT_QUESTION`: The default question to be used if no question is provided by the user (default: "What is category theory?").
+  - `DEFAULT_QUESTION`: The default question to be used if no question is provided by the user.

 ## 🧰 Components